-1.6 All elective admissions shall be scheduled by the Admissions Office of the Hospital Campus during its regular work period, except as per emergency bed protocols when in effect.
+1.6 All elective admissions shall be scheduled by the Virtual Operations Center.

-1.7 Any patient previously seen at the hospital within the last 30 days that is in need of treatment with a related problem/issue will be the responsibility of the previous attending or treating physician.
+1.7 Any patient previously seen at the hospital within the last thirty (30) days, that is in need of treatment with a related problem/issue, will be the responsibility of the previous attending or treating physician or their designee.